dilipsundarraj1/Java-Course-Training/string-arrays/test/test-1.md

     - Create a Stringbuilder object.
         -   Using the append method add a string to it.
-        -   Use the reverse method and reverse the String.
+        -   Use the reverse method and rev
     - Create a Stringbuffer object.
         -   Using the append method add a string to it.